wdienstfrey/petermann-icepack-flowmodel/README.md

 # petermann-icepack-flowmodel
-Use icepack (Python finite element glacial flow model) to model dynamics of Petermann Glacier, NW Greenland
+Use icepack (Python finite element glacial flow model developed by Daniel Shapero) to model dynamics of Petermann Glacier, NW Greenland.
+For questions about icepack refer to Daniel Shapero's github at https://github.com/icepack/icepack